 "The best part of this journey is the people I meet along the way." she smiles.
 "I love when customers come back year after year.
 I now have friends all around the world."

 // To book a cooking class with Sunshine Thammarin, go to sunshine-dineanddance.blogspot.com.

 Classes turn into dinner parties with an array of guests from all over the world.(Megan Cheek)

-This editorial feature is the second in a series celebrating women entrepreneurs.
-See our first post, on GoPro Dogs founder ingrid Gordon.
+This editorial feature is the third in a series celebrating women entrepreneurs.
+See our most recent post, on Oakland's StreetSalad founder Jena Dominique.
 The series is sponsored by Sava, a women-founded, women-led company that makes it their mission to support other women-owned businesses.
 Sava founders Andrea Brooks and Amanda Denz have created a different kind of cannabis experience, one with high-quality standards, transparency in sourcing, education around the plant, and strong customer support.
 They've sought out partnerships with women who make exceptional cannabis products, and as a result, half the brands you'll find in Sava's online marketplace are women-owned.
 Shop the complete offering at getsava.com.